 - Body Fat Percentage: Measures fat as a percentage of total body weight.

 - Blood Pressure: Measures the force of blood against arterial walls during and between heartbeats.

 To reserve your screening appointment, please call 512-324-2333.
-We also offer a Heart Healthy CT Scan to see if you’re at risk for heart disease or stroke and a Free Heart Health Profiler that can help you prioritize your most harmful cardiovascular risk factors.
+We also offer a Heart Healthy CT Scan to see if you’re at risk for heart disease or stroke.

 Our cardiac team regularly conducts presentations and lunch-and-learns on heart health topics for local employers, clinicians and community members.
 To request a speaker, please contact us.